 Just like jewelry brass, copper will tarnish quickly and easily.
 Again, many people like the antique look, but if you would rather have new-penny shiny?
 Just tumble your pieces with vinegar in the water.

 Karat gold jacket around a base metal core.
 (My rings are 14K gold on the outside, but 12K is also common.)
 This is not gold plated.
-The layer of gold is 1/20 the total thickness – it won’t wear off the way that gold plating does.
+The layer of gold is 1/20 the total weight – it won’t wear off the way that gold plating does.
 The lifetime of gold fill items is measured in decades, not in months.

 Care and Feeding of Goldfill